 Looking for water views?

 Marina Jack’s is right on Sarasota’s bay front with a spectacular second floor view.
-The Ritz Carlton features a less expansive view at Jack Dusty’s patio lounge.
+The Ritz Carlton features a less expansive setting at Jack Dusty’s patio lounge.
+Don’t forget to sip and smooze at the Westin Hotel’s Rooftop Bar.